 When the exclusive rights of an invention that is federally protected are violated, the patent owner may be eligible for damages.
-Any awarded damages are set to reimburse owners for the losses faced as a result of the patent infringement.
+Any awarded damages are set to reimburse owners for the losses faced as a result of patent infringement matters.

 Under certain conditions, the damages may be nominal and filing a patent claim may be pointless.
 In these situations, it may be best to draft a patent cease and desist letter, which may prove to be successful at stopping the infringement from continuing.
 If you have suffered substantial damages as a result of these violations or the possibility for such an outcome exists, patent litigation may be the best recourse.
 Michael Ahmadshahi is a patent attorney serving San Diego and Southern California with nearly 20 years of experience with patent application and litigation.